 Peter O’Malley started his career as an architect.
-Before becoming involved in dispute resolution he was the senior partner at ‘LOM architecture and design’ based in London, an acclaimed international practice which he founded, with his co-partner David Livesey, in 1989.
+Before becoming involved in dispute resolution he was the senior partner at ‘LOM architecture and design’ based in London, an acclaimed international practice, which he founded with his co-partner David Livesey, in 1989.
 During his time in practice, Peter worked across the world where he led many prestigious and award-winning projects in Europe, the Middle East, West Africa, the Caribbean, the Far East, and Australia.
-Through this international background Peter has considerable experience in administrating the FIDIC and NEC standard forms of contract in common, civil and Sharia law jurisdictions, in addition to the JCT, RIAI, PWC forms and bespoke agreements.
+Through this international background Peter has gained considerable experience in the FIDIC and NEC standard forms of contract in common, civil and Sharia law jurisdictions, in addition to the PWC, RIAI and JCT forms and bespoke agreements.

 Qualifications